Shayan-Ghani/Container-Exporter/README.md

 ### Before You start
  - Port 8000 must be open
  - Docker & Docker Compose should be installed (optional)
- - The presence of git
+ - The presence of Git and Python3

 ### Getting started
 - clone and enter the repository using the following commands: